richlander/distroessed2/spec.md

 | [Ubuntu][21]                   | 25.04, 24.04, 22.04 | Arm32, Arm64, x64 | [Lifecycle][22] |
 ```

 The rightmost edge of the table is more jagged than it needs to be.
-It was printed via the core algorithm.
+It was generated via the core algorithm, demonstrating its shortcomings.
 We can add another layer of smoothing to it such that the right-edge is no longer jagged.

+### The solution: right-edge smoothing

+The overflow algorithm considers the effective position of content after accounting for earlier column overflows.
+This allows the algorithm to widen the final column to accommodate shifted content, creating a smoother right edge.

 Instead the table could look like the following.